Shravani-0/Shravani-0/README.md

 ![banner](https://user-images.githubusercontent.com/89658242/231364806-5667b20e-c12c-415d-a594-71e72ff253d2.png)

 I'm a second year student pursuing Btech Computer science with specialization in ML and AI.
-Been into Data Sience for quite some time now and really intrigues by the thought of wonders that AI can do.
+Been into Data Science for quite some time now and am really intrigued by the thought of wonders that AI can do.